 #4 – Surround yourself with people who love you.

-Many people who suffer from clinical depression tend to isolate themselves from friends and family.
+Many people who suffer from chemical depression tend to isolate themselves from friends and family.
 Making the effort to spend time with people and to pretend to enjoy themselves is just too much.
 So they don’t.

 Make an effort to get yourself out there and spend time with people who love you.
 Spending time with people who make you laugh, who keep you out of your head and make you feel good about yourself is very important to managing your clinical depression.